 This sweet corn cake would be delicious with fresh fruit, but you really have to try these roasted strawberries!
 Roasting them makes them even sweeter (with NO added sugar or sweeteners!) and juicier.
 Try the roasted strawberries over a little dairy free vanilla ice cream too – so good!

 Vanilla Corn Cake w/ Roasted Strawberries & Coconut Whipped Cream

 I know you guys will love this Vanilla Corn Cake w/ Roasted Strawberries!
-If you make it, please come back and leave me a comment below with your feedback.
+If you make it, please come back and leave me a comment below with your feedback and star rating.
 And make sure you get yourself a copy of the The First Mess Cookbook so you can make all of the other delicious recipes too.
 Be sure to enter the giveaway below for your chance to win a copy for free!!
 Good luck!

 - 3/4 cup (175 mL) full-fat coconut milk

 - 1 cup (250 mL) cornmeal, not coarse

 - 1 cup (250 mL) whole spelt flour